-2 Enter a string that becomes part of the secure key identifier, in Security key identifier.
+2 In Security key identifier, enter a string that becomes part of the secure key identifier.

 You can enter up to 189 alphanumeric characters without spaces, punctuation, or symbols.
 Additional characters is generated automatically and is appended to the end of the string that you enter.
 The generated characters help to ensure that the secure key identifier is unique.